-This article is all about how learning programming completely changed my life aka. how I was able to move from the insufferable 9-5 to freedom thanks to programming.
+This article is all about how learning programming completely changed my life aka. how I was able to move from an unfulfilling job to freedom thanks to programming.

 To give a little bit of context into my current life and what its privileges mean to me, I’ll build a little foundation of what my life was like before I learned programming.